International China Concern (ICC) is established

 Community Outreach Project Starts In Changsha

 Opening of the new Lighthouse Children’s Centre in Changsha.
-Hengyang infant/toddler unit opened.
+Hengyang infant/toddler unit is opened.
 Community Outreach Project commenced in Changsha.

 Home For Independent Youth